FIWARE/tutorials.Application-Mashup/README.md

 >
 > — Fred R. Barnard (Printers' Ink)

+As a Smart solution evolves, it is necessary to be able to analyse and understand the current system context, so that appropriate decisions can be made.
+An obvious first step of data analysis is to display context data on screen.
+At this stage it is not necessarily known which context data is relevant and how it would be best displayed to the end user.
+Flexible rapid prototyping is required to be able to refine, enhance and manipulate the data, display and tweak the visualizations, and add further information as necessary.

-Within the computer industry, an application mashup is a web page which uses content from multiple sources to display a single new service with a graphical interface.
+An application mashup is a web application which uses content from multiple sources to display a single new service with a graphical interface.
 Most mashups are visual and interactive by design, and many are short-lived representations which are only required to help analyse a single problem.

-The FIWARE Wirecloud Generic Enabler is a tool which helps users to rapidly generate new mashups based on NGSI data sources.
-Prototyping
+The [FIWARE Wirecloud](https://Wirecloud.rtfd.io) Generic Enabler is a tool which helps users to rapidly generate new mashups based on NGSI and other data sources.
+To speed up development, the Wirecloud architecture has been defined to split mashup operations into a series of simple reusable tasks (widgets and operators).
+Each task has well-defined input and output interfaces, and the Wirecloud UI allows mashup creators to wire up a series of tasks into a complex chain of data processing and visualization events.

- will l
+Broadly speaking mashup tasks can be split into four categories:

+-   **Data sources**: These are operators that provide information for consumption elsewhere.
+For example, an operator that retrieves some type of information from an NGSI web service.
+-   **Data targets**: These operators push information out to an external microservice
+-   **Data transformers**: This type of operator manipulates data in order to make it usable by other tasks within the Wirecloud ecosystem.
+For example, transposing form list values or renaming attributes to align with an input interface downstream
+-   **Visual Components**: Combinations of HTML and JavaScript which display data on screen in a mashup.
+Within Wirecloud, visual components are known as widgets.

+The overall aim of Wirecloud is to allow someone without a programming background to be able to create data visualizations using a drag-and-drop interface.
+A wide range of existing open-source [Wirecloud Widgets and Operators](https://wirecloud.readthedocs.io/en/stable/widgets/) are already available and can be used to create complex visualizations.

+The existing widget and operator set covers a wide range of scenarios, but can be complemented by your own additional widgets.
+A background in JavaScript and HTML is necessary in this case.
+Creating your own widgets will be the subject of a subsequent tutorial.

-Solutions can also be shared easily
+Once a mashup has been wired up and created it can be also be shared wholesale with end users.

-Within the FIWARE ecosystem the context data will come from one or more NGSI sources, and the data can be displayed in multiple ways.

-The felx

-Web mashups are targeted at leveraging the "long tail" of the Web of Services by exploiting rapid development, DIY, and shareability.
-They typically serve a specific situational (i.e. immediate, short-lived, customised, specific) need, frequently with high potential for reuse.
-Is this "situational" character which preclude them to be offered as 'off-the-self' functionality by solution providers.

-Web mashups can be manually developed using conventional web programming technologies (e.g. see http://programmableweb.com).
-But this approach fails to take full advantage of the approach.
-Mashup tools and platforms like WireCloud aim at development paradigms that do not require programming skills and, hence, address end users, thus leveraging the long tail of the Web of Services.

-WireCloud builds on cutting-edge end-user development, RIA and semantic technologies to offer a next-generation end-user centred mashup platform aimed at leveraging the long tail of the Internet of Services.

-Key Features
-WireCloud helps end users to innovate through experimentation by choosing the best suited widgets and prefab mashups (a.k.a. mashup-lets) for your devised mashup from a vast, ever-growing distributed catalogue.

-WireCloud offers its main features through two integrated tools:

-The wiring editor, which allows you to easily connect widgets in a mashup to create a full-fledged dashboard with RIA functionality
-The piping editor, which allows you to easily connect widgets to back-end services or data sources through an extendable set of operators, including filters, aggregators, adapters, etc.
-Besides, WireCloud allows you to easily share your newly created mashup with other colleagues and users.
-Comment it, tag it and rate it to foster discoverability and shareability.
-WireCloud helps to build a strong community by commenting, tagging and rating others' widgets, operators and mashups.
-The platform will also do its best to complement your contribution.

 # Prerequisites